icl-utk-edu/heffte/README.md

 About
 =====

-HEFFTE library is being developed as part of the Exascale Computing Project (ECP), which is a joint project of the U.S. Department of Energy's Office of Science and National Nuclear Security Administration (NNSA).
+The highly efficient FFT for exascale (HEFFTE) library is being developed as part of the Exascale Computing Project (ECP), which is a joint project of the U.S. Department of Energy's Office of Science and National Nuclear Security Administration (NNSA).
 HEFFT will deliver highly efficient FFT computation on heterogeneous systems, targeting the upcoming exascale machines.

 * * *